MechWar '77

 MechWar '77, subtitled "Tactical Armored Combat in the 1970s", is a board wargame published by Simulations Publications Inc. (SPI) in 1975 that simulates hypothetical tank combat in the mid-1970s between various adversaries, using the same rules system as the previously published Panzer '44.

 Description

 MechWar '77 is a two-player wargame that comes with a variety of hypothetical scenarios set in the 1970s.
-Most of the scenarios pit NATO against the Warsaw Pact in West Germany (using fictional town names), but one scenario is set in the Yom Kippur War, and one features a border clash between the Soviet Union and China.
+Most of the scenarios pit NATO against the Warsaw Pact in West Germany between the east and west arms of the Main River, but one scenario is set in the Yom Kippur War, and one features a border clash between the Soviet Union and China.
 Players are encouraged to create their own scenarios, and for that purpose, British and West German units are included among the die-cut counters.
 In addition, the playing map is interchangeable with that used in Panzer '44.